Centers of Excellence

 Named after the late Paul G. Hiebert, who was an anthropologist and professor at Trinity Evangelical Divinity School from 1990–2007, The Paul G. Hiebert Center for World Christianity and Global Theology was launched in March 2017.
 The Center is directed by TEDS Dean Emeritus Tite Tiénou, Research Professor of Theology of Mission.
 Tiénou also holds the Tite Tiénou Chair of Global Theology and World Christianity.

-• Assist members of TEDS learning community to develop a 21st century global awareness and theological reflections, whether their calling is to serve in North America or the Majority World
+• Assist members of the TEDS learning community to develop a 21st-century global awareness and theological reflections, whether their calling is to serve in North America or the Majority World.

-The Center’s hope is also to facilitate reciprocity in Christian theologizing and relationships, bringing about a more complete picture of the nature of Christianity in the United States that includes Christians from the diaspora of Africa, Asia and Latin America, so that when people around the world think of American Christianity, they think of a Christianity that incudes these diverse pockets of faithful Christians.
+The Center’s hope is also to facilitate reciprocity in Christian theologizing and relationships, bringing about a more complete picture of the nature of Christianity in the United States that includes Christians from the diaspora of Africa, Asia, and Latin America so that when people around the world think of American Christianity, they think of a Christianity that includes these diverse pockets of faithful Christians.

 Carl F.H.
 Henry Center for Theological Understanding (HCTU)